yairm210/Unciv/README.md

 # What's the roadmap?

+Is this order:

 * Polish!
-As you may have noticed, Unciv fully functional but right around the edges.
-This mean:
+As you may have noticed, Unciv is fully functional but rough around the edges.
+This means:
     * UI+UX improvements (suggestions welcome!)
-    * Filling out gaps (missing civs etc)
+    * Filling out gaps (missing civs, wonders, etc)
     * Better automation, AI etc.

+* Missing features from Vanilla - Natural wonders, city-state quests, rivers etc.
 * G&K mechanics - religion, faith etc.
 * BNW mechanics - trade routes etc.